Chaudz/Chaudz/README.md

 ---

 ### 👨‍💻 About Me
-I am a **Senior-focused AI & Fullstack Engineer** based in Da Nang, Vietnam 🇻🇳.
-Currently majoring in Artificial Intelligence at Dong A University, I bridge the gap between **Complex Machine Learning** and **High-Performance Web Architectures**.
+I am a **focused AI & Fullstack Engineer** based in Da Nang, Vietnam 🇻🇳.Graduated with a degree in software engineering from Dong A University, I bridge the gap between **Complex Machine Learning** and **High-Performance Web Architectures**.

 My philosophy: **"Code is for humans to read, and only incidentally for machines to execute."**

-- 🔭 I’m currently building **Vantage Docs** – An AI-Native tool that automates technical documentation.
 - 🧠 Deeply interested in **LLM Orchestration (LangChain)**, **RAG Systems**, and **Cloud Microservices**.
 - ⚡ High proficiency in building scalable Backends with **NestJS** and Type-safe Frontends with **Next.js 15**.